 As required by auditing standards, we perform procedures to address the risk of management override of controls, in particular to the risk that management may be in a position to make inappropriate accounting entries.
 We evaluated the design and implementation of the controls over journal entries and other adjustments and made inquiries of the Administrator about inappropriate or unusual activity relating to the processing of journal entries and other adjustments.
-Based on the results of our risk assessment procedures and understanding of the process, including the segregation of duties between the Directors and the Administrator, no high-risk journals or other adjustments were identified
+Based on these procedures, we selected certain journal entries on a haphazard basis for testing, examining appropriate supporting documentation for the selected entries and material post-closing journal entries.